Nov 28, 2007

 Pakistan is in dispute with India over the Kashmir region.
 It is also the training ground of terrorist groups like the Taliban, and allegedly, America's best friend, Osama Bin Laden, is said to be hiding in the country.

 All economic sectors of Pakistan are open to foreign direct investment.

 In 2000, Pakistan liberalized its investment policy.
 Housing was one of the sectors that were given priority status.
 National ownership requirements for investments in the housing sector were removed.

 Rental income tax is quite low in Pakistan

 Rental Income: Gross rental income is subject to income tax tax at progressive rates, up to 15%.

 Capital Gains: Capital gains realized from selling real property are not taxable in Pakistan.

 Inheritance: There are no inheritance taxes in Pakistan.

-Residents: Residents Residents are taxed on their worldwide income at progressive rates.
-Different income tax rates apply on employment income, on other income.
+Residents: Residents Residents are taxed on their worldwide income at progressive rates, up to 15%.

 Buying costs are low in Pakistan